 Classroom Deportment: Show respect for your fellow students and our classroom.
 Come to class on time and prepared.
 Stay seated at all times.
 Turn off all electronic devices and remain quiet while others are talking.
 If you have an emergency that requires you to keep your cell phone on, let me know before class.
 If you have a medical condition that requires you to use the bathroom during class, see me before class.
+Otherwise, I expect students to remain seated and in the classroom.
+If you leave the classroom during a lecture, I will close and lock the door and you will be marked late in the class.
 If you are otherwise disruptive, I reserve the right to mock and insult you mercilessly.
 If insults do not work, I reserve the right to remove you from class for the day or the entire semester.

 Electronic Devices: Unfortunately, I have been forced to employ a “zero tolerance” policy for electronic devices.
 As the Departmental and Institutional Policy document notes, electronic devices are prohibited while class is in session unless specifically allowed during announced classroom exercises.
 Please leave any phones, tablets, or laptops in your backpack.
 If you have an emergency that requires you to keep your cell phone on, let me know before class.
 If you would like to use your laptop or tablet to take notes, make an appointment to see me.

 Otherwise, if I see an electronic device (smart phone, tablet, laptop, etc.) or a periphery item associated with electronic devices (ear buds, headphones, etc.), you will be asked to leave class, you will be marked absent, and you will not be able to “make-up” any work we complete in class.